 - Sign the application and import it to CRUBO

 Deadlines are not the same for everyone

 Entities already entered into the National Court Register are in a privileged position as regards deadlines for submitting applications to the CRUBO.
-The deadline for submitting the identification data of companies and data of the ultimate beneficial owner for commercial law companies registered in the National Court Register before the entry into force of the Act, i.e. before 13 October 2019, is 6 months after that day, i.e. the notification should be submitted to the Register by 13 April 2020.
+The deadline for submitting the identification data of companies and data of the ultimate beneficial owner for commercial law companies registered in the National Court Register before the entry into force of the Act, i.e. before 13 October 2019, was 6 months after that day, i.e. the notification should have been submitted to the Register by 13 April 2020.

-When it comes to companies registered in the National Court Register after 13 October 2019, they will have a 7-day deadline to submit their application to the CRUBO.
-This deadline shall run from the date of entry into the National Court Register.
+When it comes to companies registered in the National Court Register after 13 October 2019, they have to submit their application to the CRUBO within 7 working days.
+This deadline runs from the date of entry into the National Court Register.

-Pursuant to the Act, companies that have already reported the information to the Register will also be obliged to update their data in the event of any change within a period of 7 days of the date of the change.
+Pursuant to the Act, companies that have already reported the information to the Register will also be obliged to update their data in the event of any change within 7 working days of the date of the change.

 Carrot and stick

 Both filing an application for entry into the Register and obtaining any data from it is free of charge.
 However, apart from the “carrot” in the form of benefits resulting from the transparency of corporate structures of contractors, there is also a “stick” hanging in the air over the management boards of companies.
 There is a penalty for a failure to meet the deadline provided for in the Act for companies submitting the required information to the CRUBO; it is a fine of up to PLN 1 million.